2009 Indian general election: National Democratic Alliance

 The National Democratic Alliance (NDA) was the first large national coalition formed by a national party supported by various regional parties.
 It was formed after the 1998 general election and the NDA formed the Government led by BJP's Atal Bihari Vajpayee.
 The government collapsed a few months later, but the NDA returned to power after the 1999 general election and this time the Vajpayee-led Government completed its full term from 1999 to 2004.
 Due to the volatile nature of coalitions, NDA won 181 seats after the 2004 election, but due to parties changing alliances, before the 2009 election they had 142 seats.

 The main opposition party, BJP, and its NDA coalition partners announced on 11 December 2007 (more than a year before the election) that their candidate for prime minister would be BJP party leader Advani who was the Leader of the Opposition at the time.
 On 23 January 2008, leaders from BJP and other NDA parties convened in the capital to officially elect him as their candidate for the election.

 Third Front

 Seats: The newly formed alliance carried with them 109 seats before the 2009 election.

 The CPI(M) led the formation of the Third Front for the 2009 election.
 This front was basically a collection of regional political parties who were neither in UPA nor in the NDA.
-Most of the constituents of this Third Front were those who were part of the United Progressive Alliance (UPA).